Our Awesome Campus

 Video Conferencing with families from other regions of the country is available.

-As a family member or relative of a student at Waterford Country School, you are an integral part of the team dedicated to helping your child succeed.
+As a family member or relative of a student at Waterford Therapeutic Program, you are an integral part of the team dedicated to helping your child succeed.
 We recognize the significance of your relationship and the important role you play in your child’s life.
 From the start, we want you to feel involved and informed about your child’s goals here.
 There will be a Family Orientation in the fall that ALL family members and friends are encouraged to attend.
 There will be special events throughout the year that you will be invited to take part in, birthdays, holiday celebrations etc.

 Our Clinical Services team provides Group meetings for youth every day.
 Individual attention by a Clinician will be scheduled weekly for each child.
 Families will meet with the child and their Clinician on a monthly basis.
 Clinical Services will be tailored to each individual child.
 Each child comes with a different needs and we can be as unique and creative as we need to be!
 Our only goal is to create conditions for change and growth.